calvindwade/HeadFirstPython/README.md

-# Following along with HeadFirstPython
+# HeadFirstPython
-# Clearly, I have no idea what I am doing.
+Clearly, I have no idea what I am doing.